anikalindtner/travis-ci.github.com/docs/user/database-setup.md

 ### MySQL

 MySQL on Travis CI is **started on boot**, binds to 127.0.0.1 and requires authentication.
-You can connect using "root" username and blank password.
+You can connect using the username "travis" and a blank password.

-If specify a blank username, keep in mind that for some clients, this is the same as "root" but for some it means "anonymous user".
-When in doubt, try switching to `root` username.

 You do have to create the `myapp_test` database first.
 Run this as part of your build script: